symfony/symfony-docs/cookbook/form/data_transformers.rst

 .. image:: /images/cookbook/form/DataTransformersTypes.png
    :align: center

-In any form, the 3 different types of data are:
+In any form, the three different types of data are:

-1) **Model data** - This is the data in the format used in your application (e.g. an ``Issue`` object).
+#. **Model data** - This is the data in the format used in your application
+   (e.g. an ``Issue`` object).
 If you call ``Form::getData`` or ``Form::setData``, you're dealing with the "model" data.

-2) **Norm Data** - This is a normalized version of your data, and is commonly the same as your "model" data (though not in our example).
+#. **Norm Data** - This is a normalized version of your data, and is commonly
+   the same as your "model" data (though not in our example).
 It's not commonly used directly.

-3) **View Data** - This is the format that's used to fill in the form fields themselves.
+#. **View Data** - This is the format that's used to fill in the form fields
+   themselves.
 It's also the format in which the user will submit the data.
 When you call ``Form::submit($data)``, the ``$data`` is in the "view" data format.

-The 2 different types of transformers help convert to and from each of these types of data:
+The two different types of transformers help convert to and from each of these types of data:

 **Model transformers**: